 Customer Persona Feature

-CustomGPT.ai’s customer persona feature allows you to define specific personas for the AI to adopt, ensuring that responses are tailored to match particular perspectives or styles.
+CustomGPT.ai’s custom instructions feature allows you to define specific personas for the AI to adopt, ensuring responses are tailored to match particular perspectives or styles.
 This is especially useful for businesses that need AI to interact with users in a specific manner, such as a customer service representative or a marketing specialist.

 Efficiency and Precision